Estois/NoctuaBot/Fiz'sLostedInstructions.md

 # Noctua_Bot
-Main functions: /feedback
+Main functions: /feedback, /blast

 Possible functions: /orderFood, /attendance, /aboutBot, /randominsult

 ## /feedback Function
-### Step 1:

 	- Input: /feedback
-	- Output: 	Is there anything particular you would like to feedback about?
+	- BOT: Is there anything particular you would like to feedback about?
 	- Keyboard: 'BOT Improvements' and 'General Feedback'

-### Step 2:

 	- Input: BOT Improvements
-	- Output: 	Found a bug?
+	- BOT: Found a bug?
 Are we missing essential features?
 Have a suggestion for improvement?
 Let us know here!
 	- Input: General Feedback
-	- Output: 	Feel free to tell us anything you want us to know!
+	- BOT: Feel free to tell us anything you want us to know!
 				(2-linebreak) All responses will be kept private and confidential!

-### Step 3:

 	- Input: *User types in feedback*
-	- Output: 	Feedback received!
+	- BOT: Feedback received!
 Would you like to submit another?
 				(2-linebreak) When you're done, simply type /done to submit all your responses.

-### Step 4:

 	- Input: /done
 	- Output: Thank you for your feedback!
 				(2-linebreak) If your feedback requires a response, we’ll get back to you soon!
 	*back to main interface*

 ## /blast
 Summary:

-	- Admin user can PM /blast to BOT
+	- Input: /blast
 	- BOT: "For this function to work effectively, ensure that each individual has the BOT running. ie typed /start"
 	- Custom keyboard: "Yes, they are all running the BOT."
 	- BOT: "Okay, what type of Blast Message will this be?"